People

 Iman joined USC in November 2021 as a Computational Scientist.
 He received his Ph.D. in Mechanical Engineering from Purdue University working on high-fidelity numerical simulation of high-speed turbulent flows.
 Prior to joining CARC, he was a Research Scientist at Purdue Experimental Turbine Aerothermal Lab (PETAL) focusing on the integration of numerical and experimental studies.
 Iman’s research interests are cloud computing, data analysis, computational fluid dynamics, and physics-informed machine learning.

-Derek received his Ph.D. in economics from the University of North Carolina Greensboro.
-His background is in economics research, specializing in statistical computing, and R and Julia programming.
-His research interests include open science and research software development.
+Derek received his Ph.D. in economics from the University of North Carolina at Greensboro.
+His background includes research in economics and innovation studies.
+His interests include statistical computing, data management, analysis, and visualization, Julia, Python, and R programming, research software development, and open science.

 Hao Ji, Data Scientist

-Hao is a data scientist at CARC.
-He received his Ph.D. in Mechanical Engineering from USC in 2021 and holds a Master's degree from the University of California at Berkeley.
-His work includes collaborating with researchers on data science related projects, teaching classes, and developing workshops.
+Hao received his Ph.D. in Mechanical Engineering from USC in 2021 and holds a Master’s degree from the University of California at Berkeley.
+His work includes collaborating with researchers on data science–related projects, teaching classes, and developing workshops.
+His research focuses on reinforcement learning, high-performance computing, large language models and AI-driven system optimization.

 James Hong, Cloud Computing Solution Architect